JoshuaMosier/written-in-the-stars/docs/how-it-works.md

 Given the same input text and the same star catalog, the matcher is deterministic.
 The optimizer uses a seeded PRNG derived from its start parameters, which keeps repeated runs stable and makes debugging easier.

-## What The Share URL Contains
+## What the Share URL Contains

-Shared links encode the matched constellation result, not just the input text.
-That means recipients open the exact same star assignment and camera framing that was originally found.
+Shared links encode the matched constellation result and scene settings, not just the input text.
+Recipients reopen the same text, star assignment, colors, focused constellation, display toggles, brightness, and globe view state.